helium/HIP/0137-remove-cn470-from-iot-poc.md

 ## Motivation

 Whilst the gaming is easy to detect by eye, it's hard to detect it programmatically without finding caveats.
-Where ITM models work with regions where legitimate coverage exists to weed out the gamers, its clear the cn470 region has gotten to a point where next to none exists.
+ITM models do work with regions where legitimate coverage exists to weed out the gamers, but it's clear the CN470 region has gotten to a point where next to none exists on the Helium network.

 [A recently produced report](files/0137/cn470-gaming.pdf) shows that 9,700,000 IOT rewards per epoch are going to the cn470 region whilst gaming detection methods can show over 86.9% of this is gaming, with the remaining hotspots being hard to confirm if they are gaming or not.